2. Hiking Gear

 If you are purchasing new boots, you should do so at the beginning of training.
 This is the time to test and break in hiking boots.
 They are by far the most important investment the trail-bound adventurer can make.
 They are definitely not an impulse purchase!
 Fit and function are first.
 Cost is a distant second or third among chief considerations.

-It is not necessary to buy more than one pair of boots, but think carefully about what type of boot meets your hiking requirements.
-Remember that one pound on the foot equals five pounds on the back.
-Fabric boots allow more air to your foot, are low-maintenance and have short break-in time and are appropriate for a canyon hike, especially since wet weather is unlikely.
+Buying more than one pair of boots is unnecessary, but think carefully about what type of boot meets your hiking requirements.
+Remember that one pound on your foot equals five pounds on the back.
+Fabric boots allow more air to your foot, are low-maintenance and have short break-in time, and are appropriate for a canyon hike, especially since wet weather is unlikely.
 However, leather boots offer superior support, especially on rocky and uneven trails.
 Depending on which type of boot you choose, make sure that it is suited to the level of hike you have selected.
-Whether you opt for fabric or leather boots (most frequent day hikers have a pair of each) and remember that one pound on the foot equals five pounds on the back – don’t scrimp on quality.

 Once the boot fits properly, customize the final fit with such techniques as skipping eyelets, loosening or tightening laces, and tying different knots.
 Ideally, hikers should wear two pairs of socks: a thin, inner synthetic one that wicks away moisture, and a heavier outer sock for cushioned comfort.
 Not only does double-socking control moisture, it reduces friction as well.
 Wearing one sock means the material rubs directly against your foot; with two socks, the socks' friction point is against each other-sparing your feet a lot of rubbing.